Ferrari 550: Rossa

-The 550-based Ferrari Rossa was a concept car introduced at the 2000 Turin Motor Show to celebrate the 70th anniversary of Pininfarina.
-The 2-door speedster shares the mechanical components from the 550 Maranello but its top speed is reduced to 185 mph due to increased weight.
-The design of the Rossa was inspired by the 1958 Ferrari 250 Testa Rossa, and the futuristic styling elements later found their way to future Ferrari production cars such as the Enzo and the F430.
-It was designed by Ken Okuyama at Pininfarina.
+The 550-based Ferrari Rossa is a concept car introduced at the 2000 Turin Motor Show to celebrate the 70th anniversary of Pininfarina.
+The 2-door speedster shares the mechanical components from the 550 Maranello.
+The design of the Rossa, done by Ken Okuyama at Pininfarina, was inspired by the 1958 Ferrari 250 Testa Rossa, and some of the styling elements later found their way to future Ferrari production cars such as the Enzo and the F430.

 550 GTZ Barchetta

-On October 28, 2009, Zagato and Ferrari revealed that they have been working on a roadster version of the 575 GTZ coupé to celebrate the 90th anniversary of the long collaboration between the two Italian establishments.
+On October 28, 2009, Zagato and Ferrari revealed that they had been working on a roadster version of the 575 GTZ coupé to celebrate the 90th anniversary of the long collaboration between the two Italian establishments.
 The resulting product called the 550 GTZ Barchetta was limited to only three units and based on the 550 Barchetta Pininfarina, including one RHD example.
 Unlike the original version, Zagato developed an electronically-operated roof.
 The design of the GTZ Barchetta was inspired by the 1956 Ferrari 250 GT Berlinetta.

 All examples were sold at a price of £1 million (€1.1 million/ US$1.6 million) each.
 In December 2019, the RHD car sold at a Bonhams auction for £ 575,000 including premium with 2,700 miles.